We are rated 4.7 out of 5 based on 36 reviews on Google.

 - Invisalign is clear and almost invisibile, conventional braces are much more noticeable.

-- Invisalign can be removed during treatment making it extremely comfortable, conventional braces are fixed and cannot be removed for cleaning.
+- Invisalign can be removed during treatment making it extremely comfortable, conventional braces are fixed and cannot be removed for cleaning, eating and drinking.

 - Invisalign is smooth, this makes it a very gentle treatment which does not irritate your cheeks, conventional braces can often rub on the cheeks causing painful ulcers.